 You can learn to make, without too much hassle, a healthier, junk-free version of the humble marshmallow.
 No HFCS, no preservatives, no plastic packaging.
 Just water, honey (or other sugar) and gelatin.
 You can make them GAPS, Paleo and Weston Price friendly.

-Homemade graham crackers are also worthwhile to learn, so here’s a recipe for healthy, homemade graham crackers from Chocolate Covered Katie.
+Homemade graham crackers are also worthwhile to learn, so here’s a recipe for healthy, homemade graham crackers from A Modern Homestead.